codemedic1424/Develop-in-Swift-2025/Notes/Swift/Functions_Swift_notes.md

 Breakdown:

 In the above example, `(Int, Int) - > Int` (line 93), the return type states the outer function returns a function with two parameters of type `Int` and a return value of `Int`.
-Next, on line 95, we created an inner function that take two variables of type `Int` with a return value of `Int`.
+Line 95 defines an inner function that takes two variables and returns their sum.
 Line 96 returns the sum of the two added variables.
-Next, on line 99, we created another inner function that take two variables of type `Int` with a return value of `Int`.
-Line 100 returns the difference of the subtracted vaibles.
+Next, on line 99, we created another inner function that takes two variables of type `Int` with a return value of `Int`.
+Line 100 returns the difference of the subtracted varibles.
-Line 102 creates the varible `operation` with a ternary operator that checks if the symbol is equal to "+".
+Line 102 creates the variable `operation` with a ternary operator that checks if the symbol is equal to "+".
 If true, it 'routes' the input variables to the add function, if false, to the subtract function.
 Line 103 returns the chosen function (add or subtract).
-Line 105 sets the symbol of the function `operate`.
+Line 105 calls `operate()` using "+" as the symbol.
-Line 106 set the return value of operate.
-It will be replaced by either `add(8,3)` or `subtract(8,3)` bases on the value of `symbol` passed to `operate()`
+Line 106 sets the return value of operate.
+It will be replaced by either `add(8,3)` or `subtract(8,3)` based on the value of `symbol` passed to `operate()`
 Line 107 prints the value of `result` to the console.